Accio/AMIDD/docs/archive/README-2023.md

+*This is an archived page of the AMIDD course 2023.
+Please visit [the course's website](http://amidd.ch) for the current version*.

 Welcome to the website for *Applied Mathematics and Informatics In Drug Discovery* (AMIDD), the course series running at the Department of Mathematics and Informatics, University of Basel in the fall semester 2023.